D34D10CK/Teaching-HEIGVD-AMT-2015-Project/report/README.md

 ## User Guide

 ### How to execute and access the application

+- Make sure MySQL is started and configured properly
+- In Netbeans, simply run the project

 ### How to use the application

+- Once the application is deployed, if using the default config you should be able to access it through http://localhost:8080/AMTProject

 ### How to update, build and deploy the application

-Building the application should be pretty straightforward.
-Deploying the application can be done on the admin console of glassfish (localhost:4848).
+- Start by cloning th repository localy
-Before beig able to run the application, the user must create a local mysql database named "AMTdatabase" and a user "AMTUser" with password "amtpassword".
+- In MySQL, create a database named "AMTdatabase"
+- then create a user named "AMTUser" with password "amtpassword", give this user admin privileges on the previously created database
+- Compiling and deploying the application is done in Netbeans.
+Just load the project and hit the "play" button.

 ### How to run the automated test procedure

+No automatic testing has been done yet.

 ## Design